ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 }
 ```

-^ Item callback allows us to drop the instance and use an object
+^ Extend `ItemCallback` instead allows us to use object instead of class

 ^ Performing only the two operations, comparing items, and contents